"I have seen the night torn into thin darkling strips and woven into shapes too bleak for dreams."

 - Bleach has Kyoraku's zanpakuto, Katen Kyokotsu.
 One of its 'games' is to attack through shadows — between Kyoraku's own shadow and whatever he wants to hit.
 The target must be casting a shadow, however.
 In this case, the shadow manipulation itself is less creepy than the inspiration for it — 'children's games' where the loser dies.

 - Pride from Fullmetal Alchemist slices, dices, and eats with his extensible shadows.
 He's powerless in complete darkness, though.
 Shadows cannot exist without light.

 - Kageyama, Jose, Simon, and Zero from Fairy Tail are all users of this type of magic, the first one weaker than the other three.

-- Rogue, the Black Dragon Slayer can use this as his power.
+- Rogue, the Shadow Dragon Slayer can use this as his power.

 - As can Gajeel, when he briefly absorbs part of Rogue's power.